 In 1989 the Ultrasonics Institute was transferred to CSIRO (the Commonwealth Scientific and Industrial Research Organisation, Australia’s premier research organisation).
 Dr Gill moved from research to management and was the Deputy Chief of the CSIRO Division of Physics when he retired in 2005.

 He has always enjoyed teaching and has been involved in postgraduate education throughout his working life.
-He has taught in courses for the University of Sydney, Queensland University of Technology, Western Sydney University, Yale University, ASUM, ASA (the Australian Sonographers Association), ASMI (the Australian School of Medical Imaging), AIHE (Australian Institute of Healthcare Education), HETI (NSW Health’s Health Education and Training Institute) and RANZCR (the Royal Australian and New Zealand College of Radiologists).
+He has taught in courses for the University of Sydney, Queensland University of Technology, Western Sydney University, University of Canberra, Yale University, ASUM, ASA (the Australian Sonographers Association), ASMI (the Australian School of Medical Imaging), AIHE (Australian Institute of Healthcare Education), HETI (NSW Health’s Health Education and Training Institute) and RANZCR (the Royal Australian and New Zealand College of Radiologists).

 He is an Adjunct Associate Professor at the University of NSW School of Medicine.
 Since retirement, teaching has become a major activity, leading to the writing of this book.